Cyranoid

-Cyranoids are "people who do not speak thoughts originating in their own central nervous system: Rather, the words they speak originate in the mind of another person who transmits these words to the cyranoid by radio transmission".
-The concept was developed by psychologist Stanley Milgram as a research method.
+In social psychology research, a cyranoid is a person whose speech is controlled by covert radio transmissions originating from another.
+The concept was developed by psychologist Stanley Milgram as a research method, and he conducted experiments where teachers interviewed 11- and 12-year old children while unaware that their responses were being prompted by Milgram over a radio connection.

 The concept is named after the French writer Cyrano de Bergerac, as it was based on a fictionalized depiction of Cyrano in the theatrical play Cyrano de Bergerac by Edmond Rostand.

 Background

 The cyranoid concept originated in the late 1970s with psychologist Stanley Milgram, who developed the idea as a means of operationalizing the mind–body fusion fantasy explored in Edmond Rostand's 1897 play Cyrano de Bergerac.
 In the story, the eponymous writer Cyrano de Bergerac (a romantic but unattractive poet) supplies Christian (a handsome but inarticulate cadet) with amorous prose so that they may jointly woo Roxane (each being incapable, given their respective limitations, of doing so on their own).

 Milgram differentiated the various components of a cyranic interaction: The "shadower" receives words supplied by a "source" by-way-of covert audio relay (e.g., discreet radio transmission) and immediately replicates these words using an audio-vocal technique known as speech shadowing.
 The "interactant", meanwhile, dialogues face-to-face with the shadower.
 If successful, the nature of the interaction gives rise to a phenomenon Milgram referred to as the "cyranic illusion", whereby the interactant fails to detect that their interlocutor is merely a speech shadower repeating the words of a remote source.

-In his original pilot studies, Milgram explored a variety of cyranic interactions, including a scenario in which panels of teachers interviewed who they believed were autonomously-communicating 11- and 12-year-old children, when in reality Milgram, acting as a source, provided the children with what to say.
+In his original pilot studies, Milgram explored a variety of cyranic interactions, including a scenario in which panels of teachers interviewed who they believed were autonomously communicating 11- and 12-year-old children, when in reality Milgram, acting as a source, provided the children with what to say.
 None of the teachers suspected their interviewees were in fact being controlled by another individual, despite the highly sophisticated responses they seemingly produced.
 Another scenario included multiple sources controlling a single shadower.